John Augustus Lloyd: Works

 Lloyd published significant surveys, report, charts and journal papers.
 His report on his Panama survey appeared in Philosophical Transactions in 1830, with supplementary information in the Journal of the Royal Geographical Society.
 For the Board of Admiralty and Royal Society, he determined the difference of level in the River Thames between London Bridge and the sea, with a report appeared in Philosophical Transactions for 1831.
-His map of Madagascar, with a memoir, was published in Journal of the Royal Geographical Society vol. xx.
+His map of Madagascar, with a memoir, was published in Journal of the Royal Geographical Society.
 He made many drawings of Madagascar, and charts, mostly South American.

 A Telford medal of the Institute of Civil Engineers was awarded to Lloyd for paper communicated in 1849 on the Facilities for a Ship Canal between the Atlantic and Pacific.
 In his opinion "There was nothing but the climate and the expense to prevent a canal being cut from one sea to the other of sufficient depth to float the largest ship in her majesty's navy".

 Apart from his significant contribution to the organisation and management of the Great Exhibition in 1851, he was awarded a Prize Medal in his own right as the inventor of the 'typhodeictor', an instrument for obtaining the bearing and relative position of a storm or hurricane.

 Lloyd wrote a number of further papers on Mauritius, South America and mining.
 A volume Papers relating to Proposals for establishing Colleges of Arts and Manufactures for the Industrial Classes was printed for private circulation, in 1851.